Maine State House: History

 A gilt copper statue of Minerva, the draped female figure of Wisdom, by William Clark Noble of Gardiner, surmounted the dome.
 The House of Representatives occupies the third and fourth floors of the north wing and the Senate chambers occupy similar quarters in the south wing.

 The governor's office is located in renovated space on the second floor at the rear of the central portion of the Capitol along with the Hall of Flags and the law library.
 The governor's office overlooks the massive, granite State Office Building located to the west of the State House.
 A recently renovated tunnel connects the State House and the State Office Building.
 The tunnel houses several Maine wildlife scenes.
 A side tunnel leads to a cold war fallout shelter, large enough to house the Maine senate, house and various other officials and aides.
 Construction of the shelter started on May 5, 1983, under the pretense of renovation; completed September 3, 1985, and it has been fully stocked and staffed ever since.

 At the south side of the Capitol grounds, the Maine State Library, Maine State Museum and Maine State Archives are housed in a modern building.

 Throughout the building are portraits of governors and other men and women who have served Maine throughout its history as a province and a state.

 To the north, across from the State House, is the Executive Mansion, more commonly known as The Blaine House, which Harriet Blaine Beale presented to the state in 1919.

 The State House was listed on the National Register of Historic Places in 1973, for its importance in the history of the state, and for its architecture.
 It is the only known work of Charles Bulfinch for which a complete set of architectural drawings has survived.

-On August 15, 2022, a large metal object traveling at a high rate of speed crashed onto the Capitol grounds, narrowly missing a Maine Capitol Police employee.
+On August 15, 2022, a large metal object traveling at a high speed crashed onto the Capitol grounds, narrowly missing a Maine Capitol Police employee.
 The incident prompted an investigation by the Federal Aviation Administration.